DIRACGrid/DIRAC/docs/source/DeveloperGuide/Systems/WorkloadManagement/index.rst

     This method is used to update the Job Parameters based on the given JobID.
 Returns result of the operation.
     If JobID  is not present in the index, it inserts the given values in that day's index.
     The method uses the update-by-query and create APIs provided by ElasticSearch-py.

-The indexes are created on a daily basis and with a prefix 'jobelasticdb'.
-Format of the index name is:
-'jobelasticdb-year-month-date'.